4 Actually Useful Tips To Writing Your Own Vows

 Writing your own vows is an extremely intimidating process, even if you are a natural writer.
 It involves reflecting on all of the time you shared with someone and figuring out how to narrow every experience down into just a few paragraphs or pages.
-On top of all that stress is the stress of knowing the words will be spoken in front of everyone you love most.
-These doubts overshadow the real importance of vows — writing something beautiful for your partner to hear — and many couples skip this part of their ceremony because of daunting task writing brings.
+On top of all that, the stress of knowing the words will be spoken in front of everyone you love most.
+These doubts overshadow the real importance of vows — writing something beautiful for your partner to hear — and many couples skip this part of their ceremony because of the daunting task writing brings.

-I am 100% an advocate for writing your own vows because there are very few times in life that you’ll have a chance to stop, breathe, and completely dive into a microscopic view your relationship and its future.
+I am 100% an advocate for writing your own vows because there are very few times in life that you’ll have a chance to stop, breathe, and completely dive into a microscopic view of your relationship and its future.
 Though, I also understand what it’s like to have writer’s block 99% of the time.

 I tend to get stuck on what to write, too, from time to time.
 But as someone who gets paid to write, I don’t have the choice to skip the writing process because, well, deadlines.
 I’ve developed a few methods to help me stay creative, and I hope these tips help with your vow writing, too!